Ideas for Multigenerational Vacations for Everyone to Enjoy

 Dine well in Florence

 Ah, Italy: a place where families stick together (especially around the dinner table).
 If that sounds like your clan, consider Florence.
 Explore Tuscan cuisine in abundance at Mercato Centrale Firenze and cosy trattorias like Del Fagioli.
 Tell the world that your family does vacations better than their family with social media snaps from a pasta-making course (delete the ones that show any sour-faced rivalry over the width of your pappardelle).
 And since Florence is such a compact, easy-to-navigate city, you’ll have plenty to explore within walking distance in between feeds.

-The British capital provides plenty of opportunities for multigenerational holiday fun.
+The English capital provides plenty of opportunities for multigenerational holiday fun.
 Let the kids marvel, slack-jawed at London’s iconic sights (you know the ones, red buses, hackney carriages, beefeaters, Buckingham Palace).
 Tick off Trafalgar Square, the River Thames, Parliament and the London Eye from the top of a double-decker.
 And if it all gets too much, retreat to one of the city’s many beautiful green spaces: the gardens in Regent’s Park should do the trick.
 Follow that with a trip to London Zoo: the animals here run the gamut from sloths and penguins to lions and other African safari big-hitters.
 If you’re up for the walk, take the route up the Regent’s Canal to Coal Drops Yard in the now unrecognisably gentrified King’s Cross.
 Here you’ll find shopping and restaurants in revamped Victorian industrial buildings (we recommend Barrafina and Dishoom).